Events by Ana Baker

 Country Western Line Dancing every Tuesday 7 – 9 p.m.
 Instruction every night.
 Located at the Moose lodge, 10269 Telephone Road.
 More information at countrylovers.com.

-The Ventura Investment Group meet on Mondays for an informal discussion of recent economic events from 10 – 11:30 a.m. at the Coffee Bean & Tea Leaf at Telephone Road and Main Street.
+The members of the Ventura Investment Group meet on Mondays for an informal discussion of recent economic events.
+Topics cover current events that affect stocks, funds, real estate, and interest-bearing investments.
+From 10 – 11:30 a.m. at the Coffee Bean & Tea Leaf at Telephone Road and Main Street.
 Visitors and potential members are welcomed.
 There are no dues or requirements to participate, and all levels of experience are welcomed.

 Musicians’ Sober Support Meetup @ FIND (A Friend in Deed) every Monday night 7-9 p.m.
 Bring acoustic instrument(s) for jamming after sharing support for sobriety.